 Rock climbing at Andonno and around Cuneo

-Cuneo is located near the French border in the foothills of the Alps, and is only 90km south of Turin.
-Running from Cuneo are a series of valleys that include many excellent crags including Andonno.
-The vast majority of these crags provide single pitch sport routes that are ideal for climbers of all abilities, with plenty of routes across all grades.
-With over 70 different crags there is a great variety of climbing styles to be found, to suit every combination of conditions and tastes.
-Most of the crags are limestone, though in some areas the rock type is either Gneiss or Quartzite.
-Due to the various altitude and orientation of the crags it is possible to climb here throughout the year.
+https://gem-3910432.netCuneo is located near the French border in the foothills of the Alps, just 90km south of Turin, and is now recognized as a major sport climbing destination.
+Running from Cuneo are a series of valleys that include many excellent crags such as Andonno, Roaschia, Cornaletto, Pian Bernardo, and Casterino.
+Most of these crags offer single pitch sport routes that are ideal for climbers of all abilities, with plenty of routes across a wide range of grades.
+There are also some short multi-pitch routes at crags such as Andonno and Casterino.
+With over 60 different crags there is a great variety of climbing styles to be found, to suit every combination of conditions and tastes.

 Map of the rock climbing areas around Cuneo including Andonno